dancinllama/dancinllama.github.io/_posts/2015-09-24-CSS-Animations-and-the-Lightning-Design-System.md

 The opaque / hidden element still takes up space on the screen if it's a block layout, such as a div.
 Enter CSS and Styling.
 The Visibility documentation on the Lightning Design System hints that you should use a transition property to control transition and animation of the element you're hiding:

-"Note: To control the timing of the transition, add an additional transition property to control the opacity change."
+**Note**  To control the timing of the transition, add an additional transition property to control the opacity change.
+{: .notice--primary}

 The transition property is a CSS style you can give an element to control a limited set of properties such as the opacity and the height of an element.
 Unfortunately, the display property is one that you cannot transition on.
 In other words, I can't transition from display: inline-block to display: none.
 So, to get around the 2nd limitation of the slds-transition-hide styling, we'll have to utilize the height of our element and "shrink" the element over a duration of time.
 To do this, I extended two of the classes I'm using in the Lightning Design System by modifying the "Style" of my Lightning Component Bundle: